Bambo-Rambo/RNG-Guides/DexNavRNG.md

 As for the DexNav method itself, there are 2 ways of triggering a hidden encounter:

-The first - which will be used in this guide - is the turn method.
+* The first - which will be used in this guide - is the moving method.
 Every 20 steps/turns, and if there is not already an active patch shaking in the overworld, there is a 50% chance of triggering one.
-The idea is to make 19 turns (or steps), calibrate/manipulate the RNG, and in the 20th, rotate the character and succeed.
+The idea is to make 19 turns (or steps), calibrate/manipulate the RNG, rotate the character at the right time and succeed.

-The second is using the "Search" function in the lower screen.
+* The second is using the "Search" function in the lower screen.
 While this method guarantees the species, and has a higher success ratio in some circumstances, it's totally not recommended for a number of reasons.
-The main issue is that it takes 2-3 seconds to generate the Pokemon and thus, a lot of things can be messed up during that time namely the delay and of course the TinyMT rng state which must be fully controllable but here instead, is affected by the random NPC movements in most areas.
+The main issue is that it takes 2-3 seconds to generate the Pokemon and thus, a lot of things can be messed up during that time namely the delay and of course the TinyMT rng state which must be fully controllable (but here instead, is affected by the random NPC movements in most areas).

-Tiny Finder currently supports only the former while researches are being done for the latter as well.
+Tiny Finder currently supports only the former while researches are being made for the latter as well.

 # Getting Started